dequelabs/axe-core/doc/API.md

 This package contains examples for [jasmine](examples/jasmine), [mocha](examples/mocha), [qunit](examples/qunit), and [generating HTML from the violations array](examples/html-handlebars.md).
 Each of these examples is in the [doc/examples](examples) folder.
 In each folder, there is a README.md file which contains specific information about each example.

-See [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs#axe-webdriverjs) for selenium webdriver javascript examples.
+See [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs#axe-webdriverjs) for selenium webdriver JavaScript examples.

 ## Section 4: Performance